Kids Wine

 1787 Chateau Lafite,

-please consider this about kids: every 10 minutes, 120 kids around the world die from starvation and
+please consider this: every 10 minutes, 120 kids around the world die from starvation and

-saving those kids by nourishing them costs only 19 cents
+saving those kids by feeding them costs only 19 cents

 If the $24,000, 75cl bottle of